MagicJinn/Quantum-Things/README.md

 - Fixed a crash when the Eclipsed Clock tried to access a font renderer that was not available.
 - Fixed Biome Sensor not working when held in off-hand.
 - Fixed plate item entities being way too large when dropped as items.
+- Fixed Golden Chickens being able to consume seeds, even though they cannot be bred.
+- Improved the performance of the Potion Vaporizer room detection algorithm.

 ### Reporting Issues